pelias/documentation/data-sources.md

 In the meantime, Geonames still provides a wide variety of useful data that helps augment the other datasets used by Mapzen Search.

 Geonames data is licensed [CC BY](http://creativecommons.org/licenses/by/3.0/).

+# Deprecated Sources
+Certain data sources have previously been supported by Mapzen Search but are no longer offered part of the core service and have been superseded by a new data source.

+## Quattroshapes

+`sources=quattroshapes` | `sources=qs`

+Quattroshapes was previously used by Mapzen Search and its use was discontinued in April 2016.

+It has been replaced by Who's on First, which continues to provide global administrative place data (countries, regions, counties, cities) and administrative lookup (_"what country, region, and city is this address part of?"_).

+Quattroshapes data is licensed [CC BY](http://creativecommons.org/licenses/by/2.0/), allowing its use for any purpose with proper attribution.